logzio/node-toolbox/packages/logger/README.md

 ### pickFields
-will omit all object property except the given array
- @param fieldName - string
- @param list - array if strings
- @param flatten - will flat the omit fields to the root of the log |  default false
+will omit all object property except the given array params fieldName - string list - array if strings flatten - will flat the omit fields to the root of the log |  default false
 ```javascript
 import {Logger, formatters } from '@logzio-node-toolbox/logger';